The Smart Export Guarantee: explained

 Are Smart Export Guarantee rates increasing?

-Our analysis of the Ofgem SEG reports from 2020 to 2023 show that the average solar export tariff has increased since the SEG launched.
 It started at an average of 3.15p/kWh in 2020, jumping to 4.52p in 2021, and then up to 6.78p in 2022.
-Based on the current available solar export tariffs, the average rate for 2023 is 9.78p/kWh - that's more than a 200% increase in three years.
+Based on the solar export tariffs available last year, the average rate for 2023 was 9.78p/kWh - that's more than a 200% increase in three years.

 Average UK solar export tariff, 2020-23